arsantiagolopez/flavors/README.md

 <h2 id="features">🎯 Features</h2>

 - Create & sell your favorite plates.
-- Find plates from other sellers around you.
+- Discover plates from other verified sellers around you.
 - Magic link & Social authentication (Google, Facebook)
 - Register as a seller to create your seller account and start selling food.
-- Activate & deactivate your store's open status, and accept/decline incoming orders.
+- Activate & deactivate your store's open status, and accept or decline incoming orders.
-- Set a weekly schedule with your store's open and close hours.
+- Set a weekly schedule with your store's open and closed hours.
-- Sort & filter plates by multiple filters like sellers, popularity, price, dietary preferences, nationality and more...
+- Sort & filter plates by multiple categories like sellers, popularity, price, dietary preferences, nationality and more.
 - Securely share your address with your customers/sellers by approximating your location.
-- Update your profile info including your display picture, name, username and address.
+- Update your profile information including your display picture, name, username and address.
 - Create and update your password.
 - Link/unlink your social media accounts to your profile.
 - Create menus to categorize your plates.
 - Create coupons & apply them to your plates to activate discounts for a limited time.
 - Maintain individual buyer and seller ratings.
-- React to plates by other sellers with emojis, saving them to your feed.
+- React to other sellers' plates with emojis and save them to your feed.
-- Find your previously bought plates under the "Buy Again" section on your dashboard.
+- Find previously purchased plates under the "Buy Again" section on your dashboard.
-- Get suggestions from the top selling plates of the day.
+- Get suggestions for the top selling plates of the day.
 - Save your favorite sellers & plates for quick access.

 <h2 id="tech">‎‍💻 Tech Stack</h2>